WRobertLong/Stackexchange/README.md

 # StackExchange Solutions Repository

-This repository contains code that I use to answer questions on (mostly) Cross Validated (https://stats.stackexchange.com/) and Stack Overflow (https://stackoverflow.com/), with some on datascience.se and SoftwareEngineering.se.
-It includes various R scripts and data files associated with topics in statistics, data analysis, and statistical modeling.
+This repository contains code that I use to answer questions on (mostly) Cross Validated (https://stats.stackexchange.com/) Stack Overflow (https://stackoverflow.com/), https://datascience.stackexchange.com/ and occaisionally https://softwareengineering.stackexchange.com/ .
+It includes various Python and R scripts and data files associated with topics in statistics, data analysis, and statistical modeling.
 Given the nature of this work - ansawering questions in my spare time - please do not expect to find production-quality code here.

 For anyone intereted, here are my active StackExchange profiles: